python-pillow/Pillow/docs/index.rst

 ---------

 Pillow is a volunteer effort led by Alex Clark.
 If you can't help with development please consider helping us financially.
-Your assistance will be very much appreciated.
+Your assistance would be very much appreciated!

 .. note:: Contributors please add your name and donation preference here.